sammaxfleet/THISORTHATAPI/README.md

 User Stories:

-1. As a user, I want to be able to create an account so that I can access all website features.
+1. As a user, I want to be able to create an account so that I can access all website features. - MUST HAVE
-2. As a user, I want to be able to log in so that I can use the features available for existing users.
+2. As a user, I want to be able to log in so that I can use the features available for existing users. - MUST HAVE
-3. As a user, I want to be able to log out so that I can safely exit my account.
+3. As a user, I want to be able to log out so that I can safely exit my account. - MUST HAVE
-4. As a user, I want to see my login status (whether I am logged in or logged out) so that I can make informed decisions about the actions I want to take.
+4. As a user, I want to see my login status (whether I am logged in or logged out) so that I can make informed decisions about the actions I want to take. - MUST HAVE